 Registration: Students should follow the university requirements concerning registering for the course.
 For full transparency, the standard policy is for the student to register for academic credit prior to the internship.
-However, the current policy allows for an exception.
-Students can register for zero credit in the summer and then register for academic credit the following semester (fall).
-The university course load policy must be followed during this fall semester (i.e. no more than 20 or 21 hours).
-This exception is based on financial scholarship needs.
+Students who need to use Fall Financial Aid funds to pay for Summer internship credit will be able to note that requirement on the approval form, and the appropriate adjustments to the student's account can be made by the Business Office and Financial Aid office.
 Internships are typically set up with a "zero" cap, thus requiring the students to go through the departments for pre-approval of the internship and overrides for registration.

 Employer Evaluation: Each student is required to receive at least one employer evaluation.
 The department will decide if the employer should go over the evaluation with the student, or if the evaluation should be sent directly to the faculty member for them to go over with the student.
 While this is a valuable assessment tool for the student, some employers prefer that the students not see the evaluation.
 Many companies have their own evaluation instruments.
-Attached to this document (Exhibit B) is a standardized employer evaluation that could be utilized for this purpose.